 - Remember to challenge his growing mind.
 Gifts that encourage intellectual learning and growth benefit a child for a lifetime.
 Help him start on the road to good academics by choosing a gift that will help him learn.

 - Provide physical fun.
 Boys crave physical input and movement.
 This can be done through running, jumping, throwing, hitting, shaping, squeezing, pushing, coloring, or any other movement.
 Gifts that facilitate any type of body movement are excellent choices for toddler and preschool boys.

 We hope this list of simple and fun toys will help inspire your family’s Santa Claus.
 For your convenience, all items on this list are available online, so you don’t have to fight the crowds or leave your warm home.
 Have fun shopping!

 Does your little boy love superheroes?
 If so, get him this superhero cape and mask set.
-It comes with four capes and masks including Superman, Spider-Man, Batman, and Captain America.
+It comes with 8 capes, masks, and bracelets including Spider-Man, Batman, The Hulk, and Captain America.
 These capes are made of quality double-sided satin and will withstand all the running, soaring, and saving the world that your little guy can possibly do.

 Hot Wheels 9-Car Gift Pack

 What toddler or preschool age boy doesn’t like toy cars?
 This would be a welcome sight for any little boy on Christmas morning.
 The Hot Wheels 9-Car Gift Pack includes 9 exciting and colorful cars.
 You can be sure these cars are durable, as you would expect from Hot Wheels.
 There are several different sets to choose from.